AllanSoto/STX/README.md

     };
     ```
 5.  **Create a `.env.local` file:** In the root of your project, create a file named `.env.local`.
-6.  **Add Environment Variables:** Copy the values from your `firebaseConfig` object into the `.env.local` file, prefixing each key with `NEXT_PUBLIC_`.
-Refer to the `.env.example` file for the correct format if one exists, otherwise use the following:
+6.  **Add Environment Variables:** Copy ALL relevant values from your `firebaseConfig` object into the `.env.local` file, prefixing each key with `NEXT_PUBLIC_`.
+Refer to the `.env.example` file for the correct format if one exists, otherwise use the following structure:

     ```env
     NEXT_PUBLIC_FIREBASE_API_KEY=YOUR_FIREBASE_API_KEY